dm13450/HawkesProcesses.jl/README.md

 A Julia package for fitting, analysing and plotting Hawkes processes.

-The parameters of the Hawkes process can be inferred using the enhanced Bayesian MCMC algorithm as discussed here.
+You can find the maths behind the algorithm [here](https://dm13450.github.io/assets/hawkesprocesses.pdf).
+The Bayesian sampling algorithm is a generic version of the `bayesianETAS` package from CRAN which can be found [here](https://cran.r-project.org/web/packages/bayesianETAS/index.html).

 ## Features

 I provide a number of different tools to both fit and analyse a collection of events using Hawkes processes.

-### Simulation of a Hawkes process
+### Simulate a Hawkes process

 ```julia
 bg = 0.5